International School Saint Lucia (ISSL)

 Uniforms and Community Appearance

 The official uniform must be worn properly at all times.
 The light blue shirt with school logo must be worn outside of the pants and skirts (navy in color); skirts must be at or below the knee.
 Plain, black, low back, shoes (with black soles) with black socks.
 Kindergarten to grade six students can wear knee length navy shorts.
-Jewellery and make-up must be worn minimally—only small stud earrings, nail polish must be clear.
+Jewellery and make-up must be worn minimally so that they do not draw unnecessary attention to the individual—only small stud earrings, nail polish must be clear.
 Hair colouring, skin marking or tattoos are not allowed.
 If a sweater is needed it must be navy blue or black.
-Physical Education uniforms are navy shorts/skirts and light blue t-shirts.
+Physical Education uniforms are dark shorts and light t-shirts.

 Report Cards, Final Grades, Transcripts and Diplomas

 Student report cards are provided to parents four times during the year; at the middle and at the end of each semester.
-All report cards, final grades, transcripts and diplomas are provided to students and parents when all administrative matters and accounting fees are reconciled.
+Student conferences with parents and teachers can be scheduled at anytime during the year and participants are guided with the ISSL 3-Way Conference Form.
+Report cards, final grades, transcripts and diplomas are provided to students and parents when all administrative matters and accounting fees are reconciled.

 It is the responsibility of students to be academically honest in all aspects of their school work.
 A student who cheats on tests, or presents the work done by others as if it were his or her own (plagiarizes), is being academically dishonest.
 It is the responsibility of the school staff to educate the students about this policy and provide support and consequences.
 In line with New Brunswick Education policy, Plagiarism in Grade 11 or 12 courses may result in the loss of the credit.
+The University of Bradford provides a link to Frequently Asked Questions about Plagiarism.
+The University of Houston also offers a Quiz on Plagiarism.
 Students wanting to use other’s work in their assignments are encouraged to research the correct writing etiquette.
-Two Online resources are How to Use Quotes When Citing Others In Your Written Work and a Youtube Video on Using Quotes.
-The WikiHowTo site offers help with writing a bibliography using APA Style.
-Additional reference material is available at the school.
+Useful online resources Purdue Online Writing Lab, How to Use Quotes When Citing Others In Your Written Work and a Youtube Video on Using Quotes.
 A paper copy of a MLA approved Guide is available for purchase from the ISSL office.

 Dishonesty – With our foundation built on respect, an atmosphere of trust and honesty must prevail.
 Lying or stealing will not be tolerated.
 The definition of stealing includes taking possessions from a student, teacher or the school without permission.
 Cheating is not excusable under any circumstances.